Tuberculosis (TB) is a contagious disease which usually affects the respiratory system although it can cause illness in other parts of the body.

 A simple TB skin test (called a PPD) is one way to find out if you have a TB infection i.e. meaning that you have TB germs in your body.
 The test involves injecting some testing material, called tuberculin, under the skin on the inside of your forearm.

 Once the skin test is placed, you must return to the health department between 48 and 72 hours to have it read by a nurse.
-If there is no reaction to the test, the test is considered to be negative.
+If there is no reaction to the test, the test is considered negative.
 You may have a bump where the tuberculin was injected.
 If so, the nurse will measure the size of the reaction in millimeters.

 Medications and diagnostic x-rays are available for those who have no health insurance or cannot otherwise afford these services.